 The transition from 1031 to OZ is extremely simple, though, and maintains significant tax advantages.
 Investors sell their investment property and realize their gains instead of rolling the investment forward into a 1031.
 They then have 180 days to invest some or all of their capital gains into a qualified Opportunity Fund (QOF).
-In doing so, they defer taxes on those gains until 2026, they reduce the 2026 tax bill by 10% if invested before the end of 2021 and, most importantly, can eliminate taxes on gains made within the OZ if held in a qualified manner for 10+ years.
+In doing so, they defer taxes on those gains until 2026, and, most importantly, can eliminate taxes on gains made within the OZ if held in a qualified manner for 10+ years.

 This straightforward path of escaping the 1031 hamster wheel is drawing investors for a number of reasons: